 Medicare Supplemental Insurance also called Medigap Insurance is a private insurance policy that is purchased in addition to Medicare Part A and Part B. Medicare was created in 1965 and its structure is based on the typical coverage of that time consisting of: deductible, co-payments, coinsurance, and benefit periods.
 Medicare Supplemental Insurance was developed shortly after by private insurance companies to fill in the gaps that were left by Medicare alone.
 This led to the nickname "Medigap".
 Medicare Supplemental Insurance benefits are set by the Federal Government and labeled by letters of the alphabet.
 Medicare Supplement Plan A is the most basic Plan available and a Medicare Supplement Plan F is the most comprehensive of all the supplemental insurance Plans.
 Medicare Supplement Plans offer the same benefits at each insurance company, each insurance company offers the same Plan F. Not all insurance companies offer every plan that is available, although every company must offer Plan A and F.

-Mr. Reed Speas is an Insurance Agent in Fort Myers who exclusively sells Medicare Supplement Insurance.
-Reed offers a full explanation of the four parts of Medicare and all the insurance options available to a Medicare recipient.
+V. Reed Speas II is an Insurance Agent, serving the greater Fort Myers - Cape Coral area, who exclusively sells Medicare Supplemental Insurance.
+Reed offers a full explanation of the four parts of Medicare and the insurance options available to a Medicare recipient.
 Reed also offers an expert recommendation on choosing a Medicare Part D plan that is the least expensive for your specific prescription drugs.
-This service saves his clients an average of hundreds of dollars yearly.

 This website is designed to help Americans understand the four parts of traditional Medicare and the insurance options available to Medicare recipients.
 On the top of this web page you will find tabs to learn about: Traditional Medicare Part A and B, Medicare Advantage Plans, Medicare Part D prescription drug coverage, Local Insurance Agents, and Medicare Q and A section with an on-line form to ask question.
 On the lower left side of this page you will find the official Medicare and you handbook as well as other helpful informational documents to help you make decisions on Medicare insurance.
 The bottom of this page is dedicated to Florida Medicare Supplemental Insurance; this website was started in Florida and still provides services to many Floridians.

 If you or your spouse has 40 or more quarters of Medicare covered employment then you do not have to pay a Part A (Hospital Insurance) premium, you have paid that throughout your life.
 Part B is different that must be paid on a monthly basis.
-Most people have that deducted from their social security check for the amount of 115.40, this is a 4.4% increase over the 2010 rate.
+Most people have that deducted from their social security check for the amount of 115.40 (2011), this is a 4.4% increase over the 2010 rate.
 In 2012 the amount for Medicare Part B has lowered to $99.90.
+The Medicare Part B rate for 2014 is $104.90.

 Medicare Part B, Medical Insurance you pay a deductible of $140.00 per year and 20% of the Medicare-approved amount.
 That is simple enough, isn't it?
 Let me explain that using numbers, A doctor charges $100,000 for a heart bypass.
 Medicare pays $80,000 and your charge would be $20,000.